TNamdarian/saran-collection/README.md

 ### Delete Product (delete_products.html) - for admin users
 - If the user is an administrator, they will see the option to delete a product.
 - If they click it, they will be presented with a confirmation screen and then if they click delete, they can delete the product and the database will be updated.

+### Blog page - for admin users
+- The blog page contains a list of blog posts shown in the order of most recently added.
+The page also has a search box above the blog post where the user can search for a blog post either by title or by a word in the content.
+- Each blogpost has a "read more"-link that when clicked takes the user to the blog details page.
+- For a signed in superuser, there are also two additional links on each blogpost.
+One for editing, that takes the superuser to an edit blogpost page, and one for delete that takes the superuser for a confirm deletion page.

+### Blog details page - for admin users
+- The blog details page contains the entire text content of the blogpost shown, and if the user is signed in to their account a button saying "comment blogpost" is shown.
+- If the user is not signed in, a text informing the user that they has to be signed in to comment is shown instead, along with a link to the login page and a link to the sign up-page to make it easy for the user to login or to create an account if they doesn't have one.

+### Add blog page - for admin users
+- This page is only available for superuser, and is accessed from the navigation bar (where it is only showed for signed in superuser).
+- This page contains a form where the superuser can fill in title and content and add a blogpost to the database by clicking "add blogpost".
+- The page also contains a "cancel"-link that leads back to the blogs-page when clicked.

+### Edit blog page - for admin users
+- This page is only available for superuser, and is accessed from the navigation bar (where it is only showed for signed in superuser). - This page contains a form where the superuser can edit title and content and update a blogpost in the database by clicking "edit blogpost".
+- The page also contains a "cancel"-link that leads back to the blogs-page when clicked.

+### Confirm deletion page - for admin users
+- This page is shown when superuser clicks the "delete"-link on a blogpost on the blog page.
+- This page only contains a question "Are you sure you want to delete (title of the blogpost) ? and the choices yes or no. Clicking no takes the user back the blogs page and clicking yes deletes the toy from the database.

 ### Shopping Bag (bag.html)
 - On this page users can view all the selected products and details.
 Users can update the quantity and there is an option to remove products.
 There is a button link to a checkout page for the final step of shopping.